Overview

 - The donor intestine is attached to either your small intestine or your bladder, and the donor pancreas is connected to blood vessels that also supply blood to your legs.

-- Your own pancreas is typically left in place to aid digestion.
+- Your own pancreas typically is left in place to aid digestion.

 The surgical team monitors your heart rate, blood pressure and blood oxygen throughout the procedure.